Rishabh6193/Autonomous-Vehicle-Safety-Analysis/README.md

 4. Create a Naive Bayes model to classify data based on features (e.g., weather conditions) in the dataset

-This project did not used any python libraries.
-Instead, the Naive Bayes model was developed based on the calculation of conditional probabilty tables and prior probability table.
+This project did not use any python libraries.
+Instead, the Naive Bayes model was developed based on the calculation of conditional probabilty and prior probability table.

 For more detail, please go through 'mp1_doc.pdf' file